Larry (cat): Relationships with politicians

-David Cameron has said that Larry is a "bit nervous" around men, speculating that, since Larry was a rescue cat, this may be due to negative experiences in his past.
-Cameron mentioned that Barack Obama is an apparent exception to this fear: he said, "Funnily enough he liked Obama.
+David Cameron has said that Larry is a "bit nervous" around men, speculating that, as Larry was a rescue cat, this may be due to negative experiences in his past.
+Cameron mentioned that Barack Obama is an apparent exception to this fear; he said, "Funnily enough he liked Obama.
 Obama gave him a stroke and he was all right with Obama."

 In September 2013 tensions were reportedly growing between Cameron and Larry.
-It was reported that Cameron objected to cat hair on his suit and the smell of cat food had to be disguised by air freshener when Downing Street had visitors.
-The Camerons were said not to like Larry, amid suggestions that the pet was a public relations stunt.
+It was reported that Cameron objected to cat hair on his suit, and the smell of cat food had to be disguised by air freshener when Downing Street had visitors.
+The Camerons were said not to like Larry, amid suggestions that Larry was a public relations stunt.
 Cameron posted on Twitter that he and Larry got on "purr-fectly well".
 Nevertheless, the online gambling company Ladbrokes made Cameron the odds-on (1/2) favourite to leave Downing Street first, with Larry as the 6/4 outsider.
 The Daily Telegraph suggested that Cameron had never liked cats but that spin doctors believed Larry could improve his public image.

 The former deputy prime minister Nick Clegg has described an internal Downing Street security door which requires microphone contact for access as being increasingly "not for security but to keep the cats out from one end of the building to another".
 When leaving office in 2016, Cameron spoke of his "sadness" that he could not take Larry with him.
 When Theresa May succeeded him in 2016, there were concerns that Larry was stressed and could be missing the Cameron family.